If a NUKE were to Strike, Are YOU Ready for the Fallout?

 Cover the Basics

-As with any disaster, survival starts with having the basics covered: shelter, water, and food.
+As with any disaster, survival starts with covering the basics: shelter, water, and food.

-Immediately following a nuclear blast, it’s important to get indoors as quickly as possible.
-The best place to be is in a basement (unless a bomb shelter is available), but if that isn’t an option, then stay as close to the middle of the building as possible, on the bottom floor.
+Immediately following a nuclear blast, it’s crucial to get indoors as quickly as possible.
+The best place to be is in a basement (unless a bomb shelter is available), but if that isn’t an option, stay close to the middle of the building, on the bottom floor.
 This will provide a bit of shielding from radiation particles.

 Immediately shut off ventilation systems and seal any areas where air could leak in from outside until the fallout cloud has passed.
 Duct tape is a good option here.

-It could be a few days or even weeks before it is safe to go outdoors again, so having a large supply of water is a must.
-It is recommended that an emergency supply contain one gallon of water per person, per day.
-For a family of five, this means having five gallons of water on hand for each day.
+It could be a few days or weeks before it is safe to go outdoors again, so having a large water supply is a must.
+An emergency supply is recommended to contain one gallon of water per person per day.
+This means having five gallons of water on hand for each day for a family of five.

 In tight quarters with all ventilation sealed, cooking will be problematic.
-To combat this, store foods that do not require heating before being consumed.
+To combat this, store foods that do not require heating before consumption.
 This can range from a variety of canned goods to food bars.

 Beyond the Basics